 Mixing egg, butter, and sugar with an electric hand mixer.

-1. Preheat Oven: Heat the oven to 350°F and line a muffin tin with paper liners.
+1. Preheat Oven: 350°F and line muffin tin with cupcake liners.

-5. Bake: Bake until a toothpick comes out clean.
+5. Bake: Fill liners ⅔ full and bake for 18–22 minutes, or until a toothpick comes out clean.

 Quick Tip